lzfelix/sortedPie/README.md

 The idea on this assignment was to make it full-testable and reproducible.
 For the first you can simply run`python -m unittest` on the root folder, while for the latter you can execute the `run_all.sh` script to generate the benchmark data.
 Following you can run `assemble_data.py` to compile all `.csv` files generated on the previous step into a more meaningful file.
 If you run this script with the option `-g`, it'll generate all the trivial graphs (ie: the ones comparing sorted, partial sorted and unsorted entries) that I've used on the report.
 It's also possible to do experiments with each sorting algorithm individually.
 For more information use `python runner.py -h`.

-*Notice:* The plotting script can be heavily improved as I tweaked it on the fly to generate different diagrams while writing the text (and ended up figuring that some trivial tasks might become a pain under `matplotlib` :expressionless:)
+*Notice:* The plotting script can be heavily improved as I tweaked it on the fly to generate different diagrams while writing the text (and ended up figuring that some trivial tasks might become a pain under `matplotlib` :confused:)

 ## Running